 Drinking water can make your skin cells healthier and plump.
 It is known to minimize premature wrinkles and help you look younger for longer.
 It can also flush out the toxins that dull your face and ensure a healthy glow.
 Adding a dash of lemon into your water can add vitamin C to your intake and further boost your skin health.

 4. Lubricates joints

 Our joints are made from cartilage.
 Cartilage is about 80% water.
-Therefore, long-term dehydration can reduce shock-absorbing ability and cause joint pain.
+Therefore, long-term dehydration can reduce the shock-absorbing ability and cause joint pain.
 The liquid intake will boost your physical activity with increased energy.